tong-jin-nyu/learning-notes/database/180 Consecutive Numbers.md

 | --------------- |
 | 1               |

-1 is the only number that appears consecutively for at least three times.
+`1 is the only number that appears consecutively for at least three times.`

-## Solution (MySQL)
+## Solution 1
 ```sql
 SELECT DISTINCT
     l1.Num AS ConsecutiveNums